olehmisar/haxilium/README.md

 }
 ```

-When we don't want to use the callback anymore we can `delete` it or set it to any falsy value:
+When you don't want to use the callback anymore you can `delete` it or set it to any falsy value:
 ```ts
 // Recommended.
 delete room.onPlayerJoin